fleetdm/fleet/articles/deploying-fleet-on-aws-with-terraform.md

 }
 ```

-This configuration would assume you have brought all the required dependencies of Fleet, the VPC, MySQL, Redis, and ALB/networking.
+This configuration assumes you have brought all the required dependencies of Fleet, the VPC, MySQL, Redis, and ALB/networking.

 ## Infrastructure